chenlindu/chenlindu.github.io/_pages/about-en.md

 ## 🎯 Bio

-I am a postdoctoral researcher at the Peking University School of Stomatology. 🎓 I received my Ph.D. in Biomedical Engineering from Tsinghua University (Supervisor: Prof. Zongjiu Zhang, Vice Dean of Tsinghua Medicine), and my B.Eng. in Electronic Science and Technology from Beijing Jiaotong University (Supervisor: Prof. Yanfeng Li). 🧠 My research focuses on clinically aligned dental AI, including foundation models, multimodal large language models, and agent‑based systems; 🦷 the goal is to improve diagnostic accuracy, treatment planning, and workflow efficiency.
+I am a postdoctoral researcher at the Peking University School of Stomatology.
+I received my Ph.D. in Biomedical Engineering from Tsinghua University and my B.Eng. in Electronic Science and Technology from Beijing Jiaotong University.
+My research focuses on clinically aligned dental AI, including foundation models, multimodal large language models, and agent‑based systems; the goal is to improve diagnostic accuracy, treatment planning, and workflow efficiency.

 ## Research Overview